DanialArab/Docker/README.md

         docker image rm image_name # or image_id, to remove multiple images we can separate their names or ids by a space

+a side note: docker rmi vs. docker image rm

+Both docker rmi and docker image rm commands are used to remove Docker images.

 <a name="36"></a>
 ### Tagging Images